RikVoorhaar/bgg-cohomology/README.md

 ## Installation

 Install sagemath.
-The code was developed in version 8.6, and has been tested to work with sage 8.9.
+The code is currently developed for sage 9.0, but should still work on 8.9.

-Clone or download the repository, and run the following command in the `bggcomplex` folder to compile the code before first usage.
+Download the latest version from the `releases`tab.
+Run the following command in the `bggcomplex` folder to compile the code before first usage.

     sage setup.py build_ext -i

+Some parts require `tdqm` to display progress bars.
+This can be installed by running

+    sage -pip install tqdm

+## Usage

 There is a basic tutorial of how to use this module in the `examples` directory.
 Furthermore the `computations` directory contains notebooks with the code we used